samwillis/pagedown-bootstrap/README.md

 This is a fork of https://github.com/samwillis/pagedown-bootstrap to add i18n support

+You can call Markdown.SupportEmotions(imgPath,emotions) before you construct your editor if your want it to include emotions

 Currently the tooltips on editor toolbar and all the content on image/link insertion modal are supporting i18n, just simply add a file similar to i18n/Markdown.i18n.zh_CN.js
 , it should work fine.